jschof1/odi-catalog-tool/README.md

 5. Write the data to a JSON file.
 6. Repeat this process for all the other sources.

-## 3. Syncing to a platform
+# Hosting and syncing the database

 Currently we are using Airtable as a place to store and visualise the catalogue.
 After the data has been properly organised, the data will be pushed to the table platform every seven days.
+This will allow us to have a live catalogue of all our outputs.
+The data will be pushed to the table platform using the Airtable API.

+As a side-project, found in

 # File explanation